 In contrast, if you sell your own products, you get most of the profit (minus whatever fees you face).
 Keep in mind though, your startup cost as an affiliate is minimal.
 On a bootstrap budget, all you really need to pay is $15/year for a domain and $10/month for hosting.
 That's cheap to run a business!

-Even with the lower amount of profit, many people do prefer selling somebody else’s products.
+Even with a lower amount of profit, many people do prefer selling somebody else’s products.
 Doing so is much easier, especially early on, when you don’t have much reputation of your own.
-Likewise, you have the advantage of not having to worry about customer support or the e-commerce side of a website.
+Likewise, you have the advantage of not having to worry about customer support or the eCommerce side of a website.